MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/visual_node_system.rst

 4. **Importing Workflows**: When you import a saved workflow, it opens in a new tab automatically
 5. **Drag and Drop**: You can drag .radioma files directly onto the application to open them in new tabs

-Module Compatibility
+Tool Compatibility
 -------------------

-Each module explicitly defines which other modules can connect to its inputs and outputs, ensuring that only valid connections can be made:
+Each tool explicitly defines which other tools can connect to its inputs and outputs, ensuring that only valid connections can be made:

-* **Image Reader**: Outputs to Image Convertor, Filter, Fusion, and Registration modules
+* **Image Reader**: Outputs to Image Convertor, Filter, Fusion, and Registration tools
-* **RT Struct Reader**: Outputs to Radiomic Feature Generator and Image Writer modules
+* **RT Struct Reader**: Outputs to Radiomic Feature Generator and Image Writer tools
-* **Image Filter**: Takes image input, outputs to multiple imaging modules
+* **Image Filter**: Takes image input, outputs to multiple imaging tools
-* **Radiomic Feature Generator**: Takes image and mask inputs, outputs to data analysis modules
+* **Radiomic Feature Generator**: Takes image and mask inputs, outputs to data analysis tools
-* **Preprocessing**: Takes feature data, connects to machine learning modules
+* **Preprocessing**: Takes feature data, connects to machine learning tools
 * **Classification/Regression/Clustering**: Take preprocessed data as input, connect to visualization

 Example Workflows